CodeHarborHub/codeharborhub.github.io/dsa/beginner/stacks-and-queue-using-linkedlist.md

         }
     }

+    # Checking if the stack is empty
     bool isEmpty() {
         return head == nullptr;
     }

+    # Displaying the stack from top to bottom
     void display() {
         Node* temp = head;
         while (temp != nullptr) {